 Students admitted in regular status who have attempted twelve quarter hours or nine semester hours of graduate credit will automatically be placed in probationary status the term their cumulative graduate grade point average drops below a 3.0.
-Students will continue in probationary status until the end of the term in which the next twelve quarter hours or nine semester hours of graduate course work is completed.
-At the end of that period, the following actions will be taken:
+A student in probationary status may remain enrolled only as long as all of the following conditions are met:

 a) The student's current semester GPA is 3.0 or higher;

 b) The total number of hours the student has earned that would count toward the student's degree program is less than or equal to the total number of hours required for completion of the program plus an additional nine hours;

 c) The student undergoes formal advising before registering.